 Vacancy rates – additional information

 Retail real estate is a wide definition within the commercial real estate, which includes such types of property as retail park centers, shopping malls or various convenience stores on the streets of a given location.
 The vacancy rate depicts the share of unoccupied retail properties available on the market due to the relocation of businesses or new completions.
-According to market forecast published by National Association of Realtors and Reis, the U.S. retail vacancy rates will revolve around the level of nine percent until the third quarter of 2016.
+According to market forecast published by National Association of Realtors and Reis, the U.S. retail vacancy rates will revolve around the level of nine percent until the fourth quarter of 2016.

 The value of vacancy rate depends on various factors such as location of the real estate, type and cost of the real estate, business environment, logistics and demographics.
 In the attractive retail real estate locations there is less vacant space available as such places offer good opportunities for expanding the businesses.
 The leading U.S. retail markets in terms of lowest retail vacancy rates were San Francisco (3.8 percent), Hawaii (4 percent) and Miami-Dade County (4.8 percent) in 2013.